 OK, now that we all agree we need to talk to customers, how do we go about doing it?
 There are many ways to do it, but here are three of my favorite techniques.
 These are not mutually exclusive, so you can mix and match to get the best results.

 The goal of this technique is to “observe users in the wild.”
-By visiting customers at their facilities or in their homes, we can learn a lot about how exactly they experience the pain and a lot about their environment.
+By visiting customers at their facilities or in their homes, we can learn a lot about their pains and the environment in which those pains occur.

-Performing contextual inquiries requires planning and coordination since you have to find customers willing to give you access to their lives and then coordinate with their hectic schedules.
+Performing onsite interviews requires planning and coordination since you have to find customers willing to give you access to their lives and then coordinate with their hectic schedules.

-In the B2B space, this could mean a trip to a power plant or a manufacturing facility.
+In the Enterprise or Industrial space, this could mean a trip to a power plant or a manufacturing facility.
 If your customer manufactures trains, it could mean taking a ride on their trains.
 In short, you need to go wherever they are feeling the biggest pain.

 From my experience, visiting 10-12 qualified customers will give you a strong sense of what their pain points are.

-Sometimes it is hard to visit all these customers, so you can complement your research with remote interviews via phone or video conference.
+Sometimes it is hard to visit all these customers to complement your research with remote interviews via phone or video conference.
 This approach is also very revealing, and you can go through more interviews in less time and with less cost.

 If you are new to performing these interviews, I highly recommend Steve Portigal’s book, Interviewing Users: How to Uncover Compelling Insights.

 Surveying your customers and prospects is also an excellent way to get valuable insights.
-In this case, you are gathering quantitative information, as opposed to the qualitative information you gather from utilizing the previous two techniques.
+In this case, you are gathering quantitative information instead of the qualitative information you gather from utilizing the previous two techniques.

 Surveys are useful for testing a problem hypothesis at scale.
 For example, if using the previous techniques you’ve honed in on a particular problem, you can then use surveys to query a much bigger audience to understand if that particular problem is something they experience as well.
 That way, you’ll have more certainty that the problem you discovered is worth pursuing.
 But more on that later.